tadejgojic99/RG_projekat_AmongUs/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------

-Project: Among Us in space
+EN: Project: Among Us in space

 Project for a Computer graphics course on Faculty of Mathematics, University of Belgrade.
 Its purpose was to showcase basics of OpenGL library using C++.